lul29/Phys212/the-different-name-of-the-eandm-wave.md

 ## Amplitude, Power and Intensity

-Just like any other wave, the electromagnetic wave has, in addition to a wavelength and frequency, an amplitude (A).
+Just like any other wave, the electromagnetic wave has, in addition to a wavelength and frequency, an amplitude (A) which is proportional to the max E or B field.
 The bigger the amplitude, the more energy and momentum it carries.

-Instead of talking about the amplitude, we often talk about the intensity of a wave I. This is the average energy transferred over a certain area.
+Instead of talking about the amplitude of the wave, we often talk about the intensity of a wave I. This is the average energy transferred over a certain area.
 This is averaged over one cycle of oscillation.
 The intensity can be written as the power (energy per time) divided by the area

 <lrn-math> I = \frac {\rm{Power}}{\rm{Area}} </lrn-math>